Neuroplasticity: Types

 Christopher Shaw and Jill McEachern (eds) in "Toward a theory of Neuroplasticity", state that there is no all-inclusive theory that overarches different frameworks and systems in the study of neuroplasticity.
 However, researchers often describe neuroplasticity as "the ability to make adaptive changes related to the structure and function of the nervous system."
 Correspondingly, two types of neuroplasticity are often discussed: structural neuroplasticity and functional neuroplasticity.

 Structural neuroplasticity

 Structural plasticity is often understood as the brain's ability to change its neuronal connections.
-New neurons are constantly produced and integrated into the central nervous system throughout the life span based on this type of neuroplasticity.
+The changes of grey matter proportion or the synaptic strength in the brain are considered as examples of structural neuroplasticity.
+This type of neuroplasticity often studies the effect of various internal or external stimuli on the brain's anatomical reorganization.
+New neurons are constantly produced and integrated into the central nervous system based on this type of neuroplasticity.
 Researchers nowadays use multiple cross-sectional imaging methods (i.e. magnetic resonance imaging (MRI), computerized tomography (CT)) to study the structural alterations of the human brains.
-This type of neuroplasticity often studies the effect of various internal or external stimuli on the brain's anatomical reorganization.
-The changes of grey matter proportion or the synaptic strength in the brain are considered as examples of structural neuroplasticity.
 Structural neuroplasticity is currently investigated more within the field of neuroscience in current academia.
+Adult neurogenesis "has not been convincingly demonstrated in humans".